-- Donate a special gift, participate in Angel Tree, or volunteer your time or make a donation to your loved one’s favorite charity, in your loved one’s name and honor.
+- Donate a special gift, participate in Angel Tree, volunteer your time, or make a donation to your loved one’s favorite charity in your loved one’s name and honor.
 If you do Angel Tree, try to find an angel that has the same birthday as your loved one.

 - Watch old home videos or enjoy special photos of your loved one.
 These truly can eventually be a source of great comfort.

 - Light the Christmas tree, turn out the lights, play some soft Christmas music, get some hot chocolate, and have a special time with God, pouring your heart out to Him.
-Talk to God about your treasured loved one and how much you miss them, your remaining loved ones, your hurts, concerns, and cares, and everything else that is on your heart and mind.
+Talk to God about your treasured loved one and how much you miss them, your remaining loved ones on earth, your hurts, concerns, and cares, and everything else that is on your heart and mind.
 God truly cares about your pain.

 Holidays can be a very challenging and sad time after the death of a loved one (or while going through loss or life challenges).
 I hope these 10 ideas are a source of comfort, help, and encouragement to you this holiday season.

 Praying all who are hurting will find genuine compassion, support, love, and encouragement this holiday season!